Lymah123/100-days-of-code/daily-journal.md

 - I continue with the testing
 - I set up the Rancher desktop with the S3 for data storage using a Docker container.

+Day 35: 29/12/24

+- I was able to fixed docker-rancher issues.
+- I spent half of the day on FreeCodeCamp React course.
+- I published a blog post on week 5 recap.